Scottish Labour: 2015–2021: Collapse at Westminster and Holyrood crisis

-2021–present: Anas Sarwar and opposition to indyref2
+2021–present: Anas Sarwar leadership

 On 27 February 2021, former Deputy Leader Anas Sarwar was elected Leader of the Scottish Labour Party, defeating rival Monica Lennon by 57.6% to 42.4% and promised to heal and unite the party.
-At the 2021 Scottish Parliament election, Labour lost a further two seats including the constituency seat of East Lothian, bringing their number of MSPs to 22, an all time low.
+At the 2021 Scottish Parliament election, Labour lost a further two seats including the constituency seat of East Lothian, bringing their number of MSPs to 22, an all-time low.
 They also recorded their worst performance on both the Constituency and List vote in terms of vote share, however it was better than had been predicted by many polls at the start of Sarwar's tenure as leader, some of which had predicted Labour to potentially fall to fourth place behind the Scottish Greens.
 Under Sarwar's leadership, Scottish Labour have re-affirmed their constitutional position of unionism which has led to a sometimes controversial selections of candidates.
 The party has been criticised for fielding a number of candidates affiliated with the Orange Order in local elections.

 In February 2022, during an interview on Times Radio, Sarwar said: "[Labour] have got to demonstrate to people the kind of alternative we can have and the difference it would make to people's lives so they positively vote Labour, not just negatively vote against the Tories or the SNP.
-If I'm honest, I didn’t quite grip or grasp how I think hollowed out we were as an organisation, not just in terms of our political message and our political result, as an organisation I hadn't really grasped how hollowed out we were."
+If I'm honest, I didn't quite grip or grasp how I think hollowed out we were as an organisation, not just in terms of our political message and our political result, as an organisation I hadn't really grasped how hollowed out we were."
 The party rebranded the following month, changing its traditional red rose logo to a red and purple thistle.
 A party spokesman said: "Scottish Labour is committed to transforming our party to win back the trust of the people to Scotland.
 We're on the side of the Scots, and hope they'll join us so we can build the future together.
 To do that we need new ideas and new thinking.
 At Scottish Labour conference this week you will hear Anas Sarwar relentlessly focus on the future."

+2022 Scottish local elections

 At the 2022 local elections, Labour made minor gains and overtook the Conservatives into second place by gaining 20 seats and a slight increase in their share of the vote, but still finished far behind the SNP; with 282 seats overall, it was Labour's second worst-worst result since 1977, beaten only by the 262 seats won in 2017.
 The party was criticised in the aftermath of the elections for pledging to do no deals or partake in coalitions with the SNP or the Greens, instead choosing to work with the Conservatives and Liberal Democrats to form minority administrations in several cases.
 In Edinburgh, they suspended two councillors for refusing to vote for the deal which gave Conservatives positions within the council.